-- 1. By March 1 of each calendar year, the Compliance Monitor will provide each District Council a list of their current known monitoring universe. - 2.
+- 1. By March 1 of each calendar year, the Designated State Agency will provide each District Council a list of their current known monitoring universe. - 2.
 At the next scheduled council meeting, each District Council will identify any new facilities that may need to be included in the monitoring universe and confirm that the existing facilities are still in operation. - The District Council inform the Compliance Monitor of any changes by May 1. - 3.
-The Compliance Monitor will make any updates needed to the monitoring universe. - 4.
-If new facilities are identified in the monitoring universe the Compliance Monitor will add the facilities to the master list and include those facilities for future monitoring. - The Compliance Monitor will visit new facilities at the earliest possible time to establish classification. - If the Compliance Monitor is unable to visit the facility within a week of notification of the new facility, the local District Liaison will be asked to conduct a visit within the week to establish classification. - A certification for classification form can also be sent to the facility for them to self-report if a visit cannot be completed in a timely manner.
+The Designated State Agency will make any updates needed to the monitoring universe. - 4.
+If new facilities are identified in the monitoring universe the Designated State Agency will add the facilities to the master list and include those facilities for future monitoring. - The Designated State Agency will visit new facilities within 60 days. - A certification for classification form can also be sent to the facility for them to self-report if a visit cannot be completed in a timely manner.
 See Attachment C for a sample Classification Certification form.